microsoft/vscode-docs/docs/java/java-debugging.md

 ### Clicking `kb(workbench.action.debug.start)`

-Once you click `kb(workbench.action.debug.start)`, the debugger will automatically find the entry point of your project and create the `launch.json` configuration file for you.
+Once you click `kb(workbench.action.debug.start)`, the debugger will automatically find the entry point of your project and start debugging.

 ![Resolving Main Class](images/java-debugging/resolve-main.gif)